ikrishagarwal/pasteapi/README.md

 ## Tech Stack

-- Node.js
+- Deno
-- Vercel
+- Deno Deploy
 - TypeScript
 - KV Database
+- Oak

 ## Getting Started

 1. Clone the repository
-2. Install dependencies using `yarn install`
+2. Install dependencies using `deno install`
 3. Create a `.env` file and add the following environment variables:
-   - `DATABASE_URL` - PostgreSQL database URL
-   - `PORT` - Port number for the server
+   - `DB_PATH`: path for a local KV database
-4. Run the server using `yarn dev`
+4. Run the server using `deno run dev`

 ## Authors